dontwalk-design/dont-walk/content/work/Dubh-Mor-Brand-Consulting.md

 image = "/uploads/Dubh-Mor-Facebook-Header.jpg"
 template = "image-with-caption"
 [[a_project]]
 paragraphs = "We've been outdoors with Neil before.
-It's always an unforgettable experience." template = "paragraphs"
+It's always an unforgettable experience.\n\nSo when he told us that he was looking to expand his base of private clients we jumped at the opportunity to work with him." template = "paragraphs"
 [[a_project]]
 template = "four-images"